Skip to content

 • customer_reference - unique customer reference ID

-Additionally, several optional query parameters are available:
+Additionally, several query parameters are available:

 • mode - processing mode (options: "strict", or "lax")